 I love what I’ve tried so far, but it’s too many to talk about.
 A ton of great products come in the starter kits for one low fee.

 NYR Organic doesn’t just provide you with great organic skincare, bath, beauty, tea, supplement and other products.
-They also provide you a great way to earn a living at eliminating toxins and helping other to as well.
+They also provide you a great way to earn a living at eliminating toxins and helping others to as well.
 They even have an aromatherapy starter kit, which is great because they have a training course just for that.